MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-appendix-b-guidance-for-moving-the-service-manager-and-data-warehouse-databases.md

 ---
-title: Appendix B - guidance for moving the Service Manager and data warehouse databases
+title: Move the Service Manager and data warehouse databases
-description: This article helps you move the Service Manager and data warehouse databases after you have deployed Service Manager.
+description: This article helps you move the Service Manager and data warehouse databases to different servers after you have deployed Service Manager.
 manager:  carmonm
 ms.custom: na
 ms.prod: system-center-2016